Sauerkraut

 Optional:

-Seeds and seasonings (fresh dill, caraway, coriander seeds, chili, turmeric, pepper, bay leaves, garlic)
+Seeds and seasonings (such as dill, caraway, or coriander seeds, pepper corns, bay leaves, garlic, or dried juniper berries)

 PREPARATION

 1. Start with removing the outer leaves of your cabbage and put them aside for later use.
-Cut the rest of the cabbage in fine pieces, either with a sharp knife or a big grater / Mandoline.
+Cut the cabbage in fine pieces, either with a sharp knife or a grater / mandoline.

 2. Put everything into a bowl.

-4. Mash the cabbage with your hands first and continue with a kitchen tool (a fermentation temper, potatoe masher or a wooden spoon will do, too) in order to release water out of the cabbage (when the cell walls break down).
-The cabbage should be fully covered in its juice, this is crucial.
+4. Squeeze the cabbage with your hands in order to release juices out of the cabbage (when the cell walls break down).
+Continue for a few minutes.

-6. Now you can put the cabbage leaf that you’ve reserved before on top of the cabbage to make sure to keep it under the brine.
+6. Now you can put the cabbage leaves that you’ve reserved before on top of the cabbage to make sure to keep it under the brine.
 In the beginning of the fermentation process the vegetables have a tendency to come up to the top.
-You can add a fermentation weight out of glass or ceramic on top of the leaf.
+You can add a fermentation weight out on top of the leaves.
 This will keep everything covered during the fermentation process.
 My grandmother used to go out and search for a suitable stone that she would later put on top of her ferment.
-I still like this idea but of course you can take anything else you have.
+You can use anything suitable you have at home.

 7. You can put the jar in a quiet corner of your kitchen now and wait for it to become a delicious new ferment.

 A pot with an airlock should avoid the formation of yeasts or molds on the surface.
-If you still spot some, scrape it off completely and throw it away, together with the upper leaves, before you eat it.
+If you still spot some, scrape it off completely and discard, together with the upper leaves.

 a pinch of salt